aklakina/scheduling-hell/readme.md

-# Developer Documentation: Google Sheets Intelligent Scheduler
+# Developer Documentation: Google Sheets Discord Scheduler

 ## 1. Architectural Overview

-This Google Apps Script employs a dual-trigger, state-driven architecture to manage event scheduling with enhanced monthly trigger support and intelligent reminder consolidation.
-The system is designed to be robust, efficient, and to minimize API calls, which are subject to daily quotas and performance limitations within the Apps Script environment.
+This Google Apps Script employs a dual-trigger, state-driven architecture to manage event scheduling with **Discord notifications**, automatic archiving, and intelligent player combination analysis.
+The system is designed to be robust, efficient, and to minimize API calls while providing rich Discord-based notifications for scheduling updates.

+### Key System Changes

+**MAJOR UPDATE**: This system now uses **Discord webhooks** for all notifications instead of Google Calendar events or email.
+The system sends Discord messages for:
+- Event scheduling notifications
+- Player reminders (differentiated by response type)
+- Duration restriction warnings
+- Sheet setup notifications

 ### State Machine